foreseecode/verint-xm-cordova-plugin/README.md

 * iOS: 9.0+

 ----
+## Setting up the plugin

-## To set up the plugin in your app, follow these instructions
+To set up the plugin in your app, follow these instructions

 1. Add `foresee_configuration.json` file in your `www` folder.
 For more information please check [Configuration Options](https://developer.foresee.com/docs/configuration-1)